epanel3-site/django-clientsignal/README.md

 ### Signal Connections

     CLIENTSIGNAL_CONNECTIONS = {
-            '/simple': 'clientsignal.SimpleSignalConnection',
+            '/simple': 'clientsignal.SignalConnection',
     }

-This dictionary maps signal connection classes (which should subclass, at a minimum, `clientsignal.SignalConnection`) to urls that will be served to socket connections.
+This dictionary maps signal connection classes (which should subclass, at a minimum, `clientsignal.BaseSignalConnection`) to urls that will be served to socket connections.

 ### Backends